 In addition to the global economy, companies all around the world are feeling the effects of the coronavirus.
 Not to mention how daily life has changed for so many.
 Workers have gone remote, parents have become teachers, in-person meetings have become conference calls, trade shows are going virtual – the list goes on.

 Not sure about you, but my daily device usage and screen time have certainly skyrocketed.
 And, I’m willing to bet the same goes for many of your customers.
 As marketers and digital advocates, it’s hard for us not to see the possibilities this brings for brands.
-Strategy is still imperative, maybe even more so, and sure, messaging may need to pivot in these times.
-But truly smart marketers are finding ways to face and overcome coronavirus and be extra creative.
+Brand Strategy is still imperative, maybe even more so, and sure, messaging may need to pivot in these times.
+But truly smart digital marketers are finding ways to face and overcome coronavirus and be extra creative.

 Here are some ways to march on:

 1. Seize Opportunities – Old or New – to Connect with Customers

 In times like these, being present and being there for customers is critical.
 Numerous studies over the years have shown that those who advertise during economic downturns and times of crisis can actually increase market share when the right approach is taken.

 With stay-in-place enacted across many states, people have fewer places to go and less to do outside the home.
 According to eMarketer, time spent with mobile internet and TV has recently grown since more people are stuck inside and turning to entertainment to ease boredom.
 This presents opportunity for marketers wanting an audience to speak to.
 Whether you’re new to digital marketing or you’re just interested in a new approach – now could be the time to experiment, test and invest in tactics such as Connected TV, Online Audio, Social Advertising or search strategies.